 c.
 The nearest airport to the City of Wheatland is the Beale Air Force Base, located approximately seven miles northeast of the project sites.
-According to the Beale Air Force Base Land Use Compatibility Plan (LUCP), the project sites are located within the Airport Influence Area associated with the airstrip, within Review Area 2.
-According to the Beale Air Force Base LUCP, Review Area 2 includes locations where airspace protection and/or overflight are compatibility concerns, but not noise or safety.
+According to the Beale Air Force Base Land Use Compatibility Plan (LUCP), the project sites are located within the Airport Influence Area associated with the airstrip, within Review Area 2.11 According to the Beale Air Force Base LUCP, Review Area 2 includes locations where airspace protection and/or overflight are compatibility concerns, but not noise or safety.
 In addition, the entirety of both project sites is located outside of all noise impact zones identified in Map 2 of the Beale Air Force Base LUCP.
 Therefore, the proposed project would not expose people residing or working in the project area to excessive noise levels, and a less-thansignificant impact would occur.

-&lt;sup>11 Sacramento Area Council of Governments.
-Beale Air Force Base Land Use Compatibility Plan.
-Approved March 2011.
+11 Sacramento Area Council of Governments, Beale Air Force Base Land Use Compatibility Plan, Approved March 2011.

-XIV.
-POPULATION AND HOUSING.
-Would the project:

-projects in an undeveloped area or extension of major infrastructure)? b.
-Displace substantial numbers of existing people or housing, necessitating the construction replacement housing elsewhere?

-a.

-The proposed project consists of the annexation and Pre-Zoning of both project sites, and a. a General Plan Amendment for the Pottery World site, and does not include any sitespecific development plans, designs, or proposals at this time.
+IV.
+POPULATION AND HOUSING. fould the project: Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact a.
+Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (e.g., through projects in an undeveloped area or extension of major infrastructure)? b.
+Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? × a.
+The proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any sitespecific development plans, designs, or proposals at this time.
 Therefore, implementation of the proposed project would not directly induce substantial unplanned population growth.